Skip to main content

 1. Open the dev console and navigate to the Application ribbon.

-3. Right click the cookie and select Show Requests With This Cookie.
+3. Right-click the cookie and select Show Requests With This Cookie.

-Cookies Set by JavaScript
+3. DevTools Method: Cookies Set by JavaScript

 To identify the source of a cookie that is set by JavaScript, follow the steps below.

-1. Open the dev console and click the 3 dot menu icon in the top right corner
+1. Open the dev console and click the 3-dot menu icon in the top-right corner.

-2. Hover over More Tools and select Search
+2. Hover over More Tools and select Search.

 Did this answer your question?